ELGF24/KatasErikLaunchX/README.md

 ## About <a name = "about"></a>

-Esta es la seccion de programacion con Python con diferentes Katas.
+Esta es la seccion de programacion con Python con diferentes Katas para Launch X.